arunavo4/gitea-mirror/README.md

 The application can run in two modes:

-- **Development Mode**: Uses mock data for UI development without requiring actual GitHub/Gitea setup
+- **Development Mode**: Uses a pre-populated development database with mock data for UI development without requiring actual GitHub/Gitea setup
-- **Production Mode**: Requires proper configuration and connects to real GitHub/Gitea instances
+- **Production Mode**: Uses a separate production database and requires proper configuration to connect to real GitHub/Gitea instances

 The mode is controlled by the `USE_MOCK_DATA` environment variable:
-- Set to `true` for development mode with mock data
+- Set to `true` for development mode with the mock database
-- Set to `false` for production mode with real data
+- Set to `false` for production mode with the real database

+#### Development Database

+The development database (`data/gitea-mirror-dev.db`) is pre-populated with mock data including:
+- Sample repositories
+- Sample organizations
+- Sample mirror jobs and activity logs
+- Default configuration
+- Test user account (username: `admin`, password: `password`)

+This allows developers to immediately start working on the UI without setting up GitHub and Gitea accounts.

+#### Production Database

+The production database (`data/gitea-mirror.db`) is created when the application runs in production mode.
+It starts empty and is populated as you configure and use the application.

 ### Installation